 Thrush may make eating and drinking uncomfortable, and people with thrush may become dehydrated.
 It is important to maintain good nutrition and hydration while infected with thrush.

-- Nystatin – This medicine must come into contact with the yeast in order to kill it.
-Nystatin comes in a suspension, or liquid, and in a lozenge, also called a troche.
+- Nystatin rinse – Nystatin comes in a suspension, or liquid, and in a lozenge, also called a troche.
 The suspension is swished around the mouth and then swallowed.
 The lozenge dissolves in the mouth.
 Both the suspension and the lozenges are used several times a day until the lesions are completely gone.

-- Clotrimazole lozenge – The lozenge is dissolved in the mouth several times a day until the lesions have disappeared entirely.
+- Clotrimazole lozenge – A lozenge is dissolved in the mouth several times a day until the lesions are completely gone.

 - Fluconazole pill – This medication is swallowed once daily for 5-10 days.

 Thrush requires prescription medication, so it is important to see a medical professional if you suspect you have thrush.
 It is particularly important for people with an immune system deficiency to get prompt medical care and treatment for thrush, to ensure the yeast does not enter the bloodstream or infect other organs.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.